 So you’re moving, and you don’t know where to begin, what supplies you need, and if you should even hire movers?
-These are some normal questions that may be going through your mind.
-In this article, I will answer some of these and give you 8 helpful tips that will make moving easier.
+These are some pretty common questions that may be going through your mind.
+In this article, I will answer some of these and give you eight helpful tips that will make your moving easier.

 8 Ultimate Moving Tips